jpmmadeira/halfway/README.md

 From moment zero, each developer did a brief 5 minute presentation about himself, declaring his qualities and difficulties and from that moment we started researching about the song/theme.
 We also implemented an AGILE mindset and used a scrum strategy to work our challenge through .

-### My Role

-I was responsible to organize the team throughout the development of the project.
-I have allocated each developer a task and made sure the person was competent to do it in time of the next sprint since time was very important.
-I also contributed mostly in developing the backend and all the business logic, peer programming for the frontend , and created the presentation of our project.
-We managed to accomplish our minimum viable product within time and had the chance to develop even further of what we establish in the beginning.

 ### Tech && Methodologies

 ```